 So how does all of this sound to you?
 Good enough for having a great time I guess!

-If you’re interested in exploring Tenerife and getting some work done at the same time, contact us regarding to the Co-Working Space and accommodation.
+If you’re interested in exploring Tenerife and getting some work done at the same time, contact us regarding the Co-Working Space.

 We will help you if you have questions and we guarantee you will have an awesome time on this beautiful island!